graearea/graearea.github.io/jamaican-bacon.md

 # Jamaican Bacon Clip
 ![plugs](img/bacon.jpg)

-photo of multiple on the bike

-The Jamaican Bacon Clip
-- Precision quick release clip for post-trail-line smashing
+- Precision quick release clip for post-trail-line smashing or road-beer sipping
 - Tested and proven to cope with riding Sheet trails and Sandwich trails
-- Fits standard bottle cage mounts.
-- Can also accept dual zipties and/or vhb tape.
-- comes with a strip of VHB to stop it moving about laterally whilst the zipties take the weight
+- Comes with a strip of VHB to stop it moving about laterally whilst 2 zipties take the weight
+- Or can fit standard bottle cage mounts.
-- rear is curved to fit snugly to 34mm tube but will happily cope with BMX tube dia or slightly bigger.
+- Rear is curved to fit snugly to 34mm tube but will happily cope with BMX seattube or slightly bigger.
-- secure hold of your favourite 330ml/440ml drink (n.b.
-Guinness cans are weird sized due to widget.)
+- Secure hold of your favourite 330ml/440ml drink (also Guinness cans but they are weird sized due to widget.)
-- I can do any colour that I have the filament for, so just ask
+- Any colour that I have the filament for, so just ask
-- if you say "bacon" in a Jamaican accent ...
+- If you say "bacon" in a Jamaican accent ...

-how secure is it?
+# How secure is it?
 this is midair over sheet trails last jump which has a 6 foot takeoff:
 ![sheet](img/Beer%20can%20jump.jpg)
 which is from this video: